ibm-cloud-docs/vpc/cr-delete-route.md

 # Deleting a route
 {: #delete-vpc-route}

-You can delete a route for an IBM Cloud service by using the UI, CLI, API, or Terraform.
+You can delete a route for an IBM Cloud service by using the console, CLI, API, or Terraform.
 {: shortdesc}

-## Deleting a route in the UI
+## Deleting a route in the console
 {: #cr-delete-using-the-ui}
 {: ui}

-To delete a route in the UI, follow these steps:
+To delete a route in the console, follow these steps:

 1. From the [{{site.data.keyword.cloud_notm}} console](/login){: external}, select the **Navigation Menu** ![Navigation menu](images/menu_icon.png), then click **Infrastructure > Network > Routing tables**.
 The Routing tables for VPC page appears.
 2. Click the number of routes, or the routing table name that contains the route.